gtk-rs/gtk4-rs/book/src/css.md

 ╰── window.popup
 ```

-We see that the `combobox` node has children which themselves can have children and attached style classes.
+We see that the `combobox` node has children, which themselves can have children and attached style classes.
-Now we know that we have to add a CSS rule that applies to the `arrow` node which is a descendant of `combobox`.
+Now we know that we have to add a CSS rule that applies to the `arrow` node, which is a descendant of `combobox`.

 <span class="filename">Filename: listings/css/7/style.css</span>